 Your Healthcare Team: Doctors Who Diagnose and Treat Heart Failure

-People with heart failure typically have a multidisciplinary health care team that includes doctors, nurse practitioners, nurses, dietitians, mental health professionals, and others.2-3 This is because other conditions that may be present can influence the cause and/or treatment of heart failure.3
+People with heart failure typically have a multidisciplinary healthcare team that includes doctors, nurse practitioners, nurses, dietitians, mental health professionals, and others.
+This is because other conditions that may be present can influence the cause and/or treatment of heart failure.2,3

-Treatment for heart failure is generally directed towards treating the symptoms and preventing the progression of the condition in order to maintain quality of life and reduce mortality.3 A multi-disciplinary team of medical and health care experts can combine efforts to offer the best care for heart failure patients.2-4 You may encounter some of the professionals below while being treated for heart failure.
+Treatment for heart failure is generally directed toward treating the symptoms and preventing the progression of the condition to maintain quality of life and reduce mortality.
+A team of medical and healthcare experts can combine efforts to offer the best care for people with heart failure patients.
+You may encounter some of the professionals below while being treated for heart failure.2-4

 Cardiologist

-A cardiologist is a doctor who has special training in the treatment and prevention of diseases of the heart and blood vessels.2,5 Some cardiologists are Board Certified.
-They have completed a minimum of 10 years of clinical and educational training as well as passing a rigorous set of exams given by the American Board of Internal Medicine.5 A smaller group of cardiologists can go on to become FACC, a fellow of the American College of Cardiology.
-This group of doctors is elected by their peers to the American College of Cardiology based on excellence and achievements in cardiovascular medicine.5
+A cardiologist is a doctor who has special training in the treatment and prevention of diseases of the heart and blood vessels.
+Most cardiologists are board-certified.
+They have completed a minimum of 10 years of clinical and educational training and have passed a rigorous set of exams given by the American Board of Internal Medicine.2,5

 Primary care provider

-Internists or GPs, general practitioners, are typically in charge of your overall medical care.
-Often the one who makes the initial diagnosis of HF, they work with your cardiologist on the treatment protocol selected.3,6 Sometimes called gatekeepers, your primary care provider typically makes referrals to specialists based on your health care needs.6
+Internists or general practitioners (GPs) are typically in charge of your overall medical care.
+Often the one who makes the initial diagnosis of heart failure, they work with your cardiologist on your treatment plan.
+Sometimes called gatekeepers, your primary care provider typically makes referrals to specialists based on your healthcare needs.3,6

 Nurses

-Nurses play an important role in the care of people with HF.3 There are multiple levels of training in nursing, just as for doctors.
-People with heart failure may encounter an RN (a registered nurse) or NP (nurse practitioner).
-Either of these may have specialized training in heart failure including in the education, care, and counseling of those with HF.3-4,6
+Nurses play an important role in the care of people with heart failure.
+There are multiple levels of training in nursing, just as for doctors.
+People with heart failure may encounter a registered nurse (RN) or nurse practitioner (NP).
+Either of these may have specialized training in heart failure, including in the education, care, and counseling of those with heart failure.3,4,6

 Physical and occupational therapy

-Physical therapists and occupational therapists can help you get back on your feet if you have been deconditioned, hospitalized, or inactive for a period of time.
-They work with you on building back your strength and teaching you the proper, most energy-efficient ways to carry out the activities of your daily life.6 This may include how to get in and out of a chair, bed, or shower.
+Physical and occupational therapists can help you get back on your feet if you have been deconditioned, hospitalized, or inactive for a period of time.
+They work with you to build back your strength and teach you the proper, most energy-efficient ways to carry out the activities of your daily life.
+This may include things like how to get in and out of a chair, bed, or shower.6

 Dietitian